In the past, I used my old Samsung S3 camera phone and some afternoon lighting. Voila, out came the photos that showcased my recipes.

 The best part about this recipe is that it is incredibly simple to make, tastes yummy, and is healthy!
 The chia seeds are loaded with fiber, Omega 3’s, and more.
 The unsweetened cocoa powder is a good source of antioxidants (same stuff found in berries).
 Not to mention that you can top this pudding off with more berries or fruits that are full of tasty vitamins.
 Pass me the spoon already!

-- 1 1/2 cups of unsweetened almond milk
+- 2 cups unsweetened almond milk

-- 1/3 cup chia seeds
+- ½ cup and a tablespoon chia seeds

-- 1/4 cup unsweetened cocoa powder
+- ⅓ cup unsweetened cocoa powder

 This pudding is perfect for a mid-day snack, dessert, or even…dare I say it…breakfast.
 It will keep well in the fridge for a few days, but I’ll be honest with you, it won’t last long in there.
 Enjoy!
 If you like chia pudding, also try my PB & J Chia Seed Pudding.